satinstitch/teensummeradventure/frontofbookletrules.md

 4. Complete as many adventures as you dare!

-5. Submit your completed adventures in exchange for ticekts.
+5. Submit your completed adventures in exchange for tickets.
 See details under field guide and email adventures.

 6. Each completed adventure is worth anywhere between 1 and 3 tickets.